bbenchoff/bbenchoff.github.io/pages/MacSSL.md

 }
 ```

 This provides a basic framework for working with 64-bit data types, but it's not automatic.
 Every single 64-bit operation in the code needs to be modified.
 There's no fast way to do this, it's simply hitting compile, looking at the next error, changing that to something that will work, and hitting compile again.
-It takes forever.

 ### Entropy Collection Nightmare